 Our Favourite Paint Colours – Whites & Neutrals

-Choosing paint colours can feel like a daunting task as the options are endless which can make the process feel very overwhelming.
+Choosing paint colours can feel like a daunting task as the options and interior design trends are endless which can make the process feel very overwhelming.

 Once you have narrowed down your own selection, one big piece of advice is to make sure you do a big enough swatch, of about 20 x 30cm, of each colour and finish in each room and on different walls.
 Light can have a big impact on the colour especially throughout the day, so you want to make sure that this colour is right for your scheme through the day.

-Keep reading if you would like to hear our favourite paint colours.
+Keep reading if you would like to hear our favourite neutral paint colours.

 WHITES & NEUTRALS